24/7 Emergency Services | se habla espanol

 Common Causes of a Hissing AC

 There are a few main reasons why your AC might be making a hissing noise.
-Each one affects your system differently and needs the right approach to fix.
+If your AC makes a hissing noise consistently, each cause affects your system differently and needs the right approach to fix.

 A refrigerant leak is the most common cause.
 The cooling gas inside your AC is stored under high pressure, and even a small crack or hole in the lines can cause it to escape, creating that hissing sound.